Elvis Andrus Player Props: White Sox vs. Braves

 Elvis Andrus At The Plate

-- Andrus has six doubles, two home runs and 19 walks while hitting .208.
+- Andrus is batting .208 with six doubles, two home runs and 19 walks.

-- In 62 games played this season, he has gone deep in only two of them.
+- In 62 games played this season, he has gone deep in just two of them.

-- Andrus has had at least one RBI in 16.1% of his games this season (10 of 62), with more than one RBI six times (9.7%).
-He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.